strimzi/proposals/084-open-feature-integration.md

 ```
 In the context of `EnvVarProvider`, it should be fairly simple to implement.
 By using the new provider and adapting the current implementation, it should function the same as our existing approach.
-Alternatively, when using `FlagDProvider`, there are a couple of options: (i) an user can deploy just standalone application FlagD as a deployment,
+Alternatively, when using other `Provider` (e.g., FlagD), there are a couple of options: (i) an user can deploy just standalone application FlagD as a deployment,
 or (ii) deploy the [OpenFeature Operator](https://github.com/open-feature/open-feature-operator), which supports FlagD as one of its flagging systems.
 While researching, I also discovered several other feature flagging systems, such as:
 1. [Go Feature Flag](https://gofeatureflag.org/)